stedavkle/ML-Bundesliga/README.rst

 What is our project about?
 ======
-This project was started as a university team project, the goal being to predict the outcomes of games in the german Premier-League, the Bundesliga.
+This project was started as a university team project, the goal being to predict the outcomes of games in the German Bundesliga.
 Being programmed in a modal and abstract manner, this algorithm features easy ways to tie in and predict various other sports, provided only that they feature a quantifiable way to track scores.
 One example of this flexibility is our already implemented adaptation of basketball, more specifically the US' NBA.